So you decided to get a hamster – Great!

 Contacts: Contact your local SPCA to find out if there are any available for adoption.

 Adoption fee: ranges from $5-$10+ for small animals

 2. Local Pet Stores

-This is probably the most popular avenue to getting a pet hamster.
+This is probably the most popular avenue to getting a pet.
 Most large chain pet stores like Petsco, Petcetera, SuperPets, or PetSmart will carry a large selection of hamsters in their small animals department.
 Pet stores are great places to purchase a pet along with all the essentials needed to house your pet.
 I’ve purchased pets from pet stores and they have all been great!

 Pros: A great selection of pets are offered at all times.
 One stop shop for your pet and pet supplies.
 Generally, records of pets are more or less kept up to date.

 This is a great place to get your first one as these pets most likely grew up in a minimally stressed environment.